 If you need to file for a modification of your parenting plan or child support order, you should consult with an experienced attorney before you decide on any changes.
 A skilled lawyer can advise you on the effect of the changes long term, and how to best seek the modification.

-Contact an experienced DuPage County family law lawyer at Momkus McCluskey Roberts LLC for immediate help with your case.
+Contact an experienced DuPage County family law lawyer at Momkus McCluskey LLC for immediate help with your case.